borealbirds/GNM/docs/code/index.md

 ## now look at http://localhost:8080
 ```

-To locally build and deploy, use the `_build.sh` script (you will need write access to the GitHub repo).
+To locally build and deploy, use the `_build.sh` script (you will need write access to the GitHub repository).

 Automatic build & deployment enabled via [GitHub Actions](https://github.com/borealbirds/borealbirds.github.io/actions),
-see setup in `.github/workflows/build.yml` file.
+see setup in the `.github/workflows/build.yml` file.